 Widely available for purchase online, supplements containing African mango are sold in many natural-food stores and in stores specializing in dietary supplements.

-Should You Use African Mango for Weight Loss?
+Using African Mango for Weight Loss

-Due to a lack of supporting research, it's too soon to recommend African Mango for weight loss.
+Due to a lack of supporting research, it's too soon to recommend African Mango as a standard treatment for weight loss.
 If you're looking to lose weight, the National Institutes of Health recommends following a weight-management plan that pairs healthy eating with regular exercise.
 Keeping a food diary, getting eight hours of sleep each night and managing your stress may also help you reach and maintain a healthy weight.

 If you're considering the use of African mango for a chronic condition (such as diabetes), make sure to consult your physician before starting your supplement regimen.
 Self-treating a chronic condition with African mango and avoiding or delaying standard care may have serious consequences.